Our Initiatives for Diversity and Sustainability

 Contribution to the SDGs

-Sophia University has established the office of Sophia Sustainability Promotion to promote the fulfillment of Social Responsibility, in which students also participate as “student staff.”
+Sophia University has established the Office for the Promotion of Diversity and Sustainability to promote the fulfillment of Social Responsibility, in which students also participate as “student staff.”

 Student staff are actively involved in public relations, information gathering, and institutional design, and engage in a variety of activities by utilizing their perspectives, ideas, and creativity.